menacit/logging_course/30-ai_and_ml.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Brendan J (CC BY 2.0)" -->
-Just an appetizer,
-I'm far from an expert!
+Just an appetizer, I'm far from an expert in this area!

 The features are right there,
 especially anomaly detection -